LlysiX/RBVRE-Patches/README.md

 Mix and match to your liking, these patches include many ways to change/improve the experience of RBVR.

-Place the rawfiles folders of the patches you want into the root of your RBVR install.

 You MUST have [RBVREnhanced](https://github.com/RBEnhanced/RBVREnhanced) installed for these to work.

+## Installation

+You can add these to RBVR in 2 different ways:

+1. Download [Rock Band VR Enhanced Launcher](https://github.com/LlysiX/RBVRE-Launcher), drag the patch folders onto the window, select your RBVR Folder, and Run RBVR

+2. Place the rawfiles folders of the patches you want into the root of your RBVR install.
+Then simply Run rbvr.exe

 ## Important Notes